-- 8. Push choke control knob all the way in. - 9.
-Press the decompression device and pull starter handle again to start the engine. - When engine starts, immediately squeeze and release throttle trigger for disengaging throttle latch and returning engine to idle, and pull front hand guard towards the operator immediately (chain brake unlocked position).
+- 7. Push choke control knob all the way in. - 8.
+Pull starter handle again to start the engine. - When engine starts, immediately squeeze and release throttle trigger for disengaging throttle latch and to return engine to idle.
+Pull front hand guard towards the operator immediately (Chain brake unlocked position).